-As explained in Section B, neither the situation where all members follow Strategy L (Norm L) nor the situation where all members follow Strategy R (Norm R) are completely immune to change, and transition could possibly occur from Norm L to
+As explained in Section B, neither the situation where all members follow Strategy L (Norm L) nor the situation where all members follow Strategy R (Norm R)

 19 Although we described that "simultaneously or consecutively" for the sake of simplicity, the expression is too narrow.
 It is suffice that there exist more than three idiosyncratic newcomer exist in the group.